-Reports of suspected child abuse or neglect shall include, if known: (Penal Code 11167)

-- a.
-The name, business address, and telephone number of the person making the report and the capacity that makes the person a mandated reporter - b.
-The child's name and address, present location, and, where applicable, school, grade, and class - c.
-The names, addresses, and telephone numbers of the child's parents/guardians - d.
-The name, address, telephone number, and other relevant personal information about the person who might have abused or neglected the child - e.
+Reports of suspected child abuse or neglect shall include, if known: (Penal Code 11167) Comprehensive School Safety Plan 8 of 51 a.
+The name, business address, and telephone number of the person making the report and the capacity that makes the person a mandated reporter b.
+The child's name and address, present location, and, where applicable, school, grade, and class c.
+The names, addresses, and telephone numbers of the child's parents/guardians d.
+The name, address, telephone number, and other relevant personal information about the person who might have abused or neglected the child e.
 The information that gave rise to the reasonable suspicion of child abuse or neglect and the source(s) of that information